Federal AI Governance

 The conventional take on Office of Management and Budget (OMB) M-25-21 is that the Trump administration ripped out the Biden-era guardrails and told agencies to move fast.
 That reading is wrong, and acting on it will leave your agency exposed.

 M-25-21 does not abandon AI governance.
 It restructures it.
 The bifurcated “rights-impacting” and “safety-impacting” categories from M-24-10 created compliance confusion, inconsistent agency interpretations, and governance theater around low-risk systems.
-M-25-21 collapses those two categories into a single, sharper standard: high-impact AI classification framework.
+M-25-21 replaces both with a single standard: high-impact AI.
 For the systems that actually matter, the oversight requirements are no weaker.
 They are more precisely targeted.

-What follows is the framework analysis every federal compliance officer, Chief AI Officer (CAIO), and agency counsel needs before the 180-day public strategy deadline arrives in October 2025.
+What follows is the framework analysis every federal compliance officer, Chief AI Officer (CAIO), and agency counsel needs before the September 30, 2025 deadline arrives.

-Comply with OMB M-25-21 by completing five actions: designate a Chief AI Officer with agency-wide governance authority, stand up an internal AI governance board, classify every AI system against the “high-impact” standard (materially affects rights, services, safety, or sensitive resources), maintain a public annual AI use case inventory, and publish a public AI strategy within 180 days of issuance.
+Comply with OMB M-25-21 by completing five actions: designate a Chief AI Officer with agency-wide governance authority, stand up an AI governance board (CFO Act agencies), classify every AI system against the high-impact standard, maintain a public annual AI use case inventory, and publish a public AI strategy within 180 days (CFO Act agencies, deadline September 30, 2025).
 The companion memorandum M-25-22 governs how agencies procure AI.

 OMB M-25-21 Compliance Requirements: What Changed from M-24-10